proeung/putra/_work/cfr.md

 ## Summary of Role

-- Contracted by Upstatement as a support engineer to accelerate UI development during a critical phase of the CFR.org redesign
+- Contracted by Upstatement as a support engineer to accelerate UI development during a critical phase of the Council on Foreign Relations website redesign
 - Built and organized production-ready React UI components with TailwindCSS within Upstatement's existing Storybook setup (housed inside the Next.js project), each mapped to WordPress Gutenberg blocks for content authoring
 - Built ahead of finalized design specs, drawing on a strong design background to make informed decisions and maintain visual consistency while designs were still in progress
 - Maintained a rigorous PR review process to ensure design-to-code parity, catching drift early before components reached production